-- (a) Each host dispatch center will give dispatch priority to the resource offering the greatest advantage (See D.6.2) before all other private resources not under Agreement with the following exceptions: - (1) For initial attack, dispatchers will follow the "closest forces" concept and utilize locally available resources according to agency and incident needs.
-The priority dispatch ranking may not be used during initial attack and Contractor resources may or may not be used. - (2) Tribal preference policy established within reservation jurisdiction. - (3) Government normally will dispatch resources in accordance with this protocol; however, the number of fire orders in process and actual fire conditions at the time of dispatch may require a deviation from normal procedures in order to respond effectively to such conditions.
-Any such deviation will be within the discretion of Government, and will not be deemed a violation of any term or condition of this Agreement.
+- (a) Each host dispatch center will give dispatch priority to the resource offering the greatest advantage (See D.6.2) before all other private resources not under Agreement with the following exceptions: - (1) For initial attack, dispatchers will follow the closest forces concept and utilize locally available resources according to agency and incident needs.
+The priority dispatch ranking may not be used during initial attack and Contractor resources may or may not be used.

-(b) Upon receipt of a resource order by a host dispatch center, Government Dispatchers will not hold the Contractor resources in reserve as a contingency force in a non pay status when that resource is available.
+- (2) Tribal preference policy established within reservation jurisdiction. - (3) Government normally will dispatch resources in accordance with this protocol; however, the number of fire orders in process and actual fire conditions at the time of dispatch may require a deviation from normal procedures in order to respond effectively to such conditions.
+Any such deviation will be within the discretion of Government, and will not be deemed a violation of any term or condition of this Agreement. - (4) The government reserves the right to utilize other (unoperated or non-mobile) commercial facilities. - (b) Upon receipt of a resource order by a host dispatch center, Government Dispatchers will not hold the Contractor resources in reserve as a contingency force in a non pay status when that resource is available.